Government of Sudan: Legislative

-The country was recently in an interim (transitional) period following the signing of a Comprehensive Peace Agreement (CPA) on 9 January 2005 that officially ended the civil war between the Sudanese Government (based in Khartoum) and the southern-based Sudan People's Liberation Movement (SPLM) rebel group.
+The country was recently in a transitional period following the signing of a Comprehensive Peace Agreement (CPA) on 9 January 2005 that officially ended the civil war between the Sudanese Government (based in Khartoum) and the southern-based Sudan People's Liberation Movement (SPLM) rebel group.
 The newly formed National Legislature, whose members were chosen in mid-2005, had two chambers.
 The National Assembly (Majlis Watani) consisted of 450 appointed members who represent the government, former rebels, and other opposition political parties.
 The Council of States (Majlis Welayat) had 50 members who are indirectly elected by state legislatures.
 All members of the National Legislature served six-year terms.
 However, the National Legislature was dissolved during the April 2019 coup as well.
+Since February 2025, a Transitional Legislative Authority has performed the role of Sudan's legislature.